+'''

 to-infinitive (n.) see INFINITIVE

 token (n.) see TYPE (2)

 tonal geometry see TONE (1)

-'''

 tonality (n.) see TONE (1)

-'''

-'''

 tonal polarity see POLARITY (1)

 '''

 tone (n.)
-(1) A term used in PHONOLOGY to refer to the DISTINCTIVE PITCH level of a SYLLABLE.
-In the study of INTONATION, a sequence of tones constitutes a CONTOUR OF TONE UNIT.
-IN HALLIDAYAN analysis, the division of an utterance into tone groups is called tonality.
-The most PROMINENT tone in a tone unit may be referred to as a NUCLEAR tone.
-The organization of tonal structure within a NON-LINEAR PHONOLOGICAL model (the nature of tonal FEATURES and the location of tonal LINKAGE) is sometimes called tonal geometry.
+(1) A term used in Phonology to refer to the distinctive PITCH level of a Syllable.
+In the study of intonation, a sequence of tones constitutes a contour or tone unit.
+In Hallidayan analysis, the division of an utterance into tone groups is called tonality.
+The most prominent tone in a tone unit may be referred to as a nuclear tone.
+The organization of tonal structure within a non-linear phonological model (the nature of tonal features and the location of tonal linkage) is sometimes called tonal geometry.

 The historical development of a tonal language from an atonal one is known as tonogenesis.
-In many LANGUAGES, the tone carried by a WORD is an essential feature of the MEANING of that word (lexical tone), e.g. in Beijing Mandarin tone group
+In many LANGUAGES, the tone carried by a WORD is an essential feature of the MEANING of that word (lexical tone), e.g. in Beijing Mandarin